 The Lung Institute is coming to PA

 So how does the process work?
 The minimally invasive outpatient procedure typically takes three days.
-The stem cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
-Stem cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
-When we use stem cells from our own bodies, we also eliminate the possibility of the body rejecting the stem cells.
+The cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
+Cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
+When we use cells from our own bodies, we also eliminate the possibility of the body rejecting the cells.

 If you or a loved one suffers from chronic lung disease, contact the Lung Institute to find out if cellular therapy can help get your life back within reach.
 Contact us by calling 888-745-6697 to see if you qualify.